-- Increase partnership working and make "homelessness everybody's business", raise awareness of the impact homelessness can have on households and ensure that all agencies know how to appropriately refer households into the Housing Options Service. - Host an annual Homelessness forum with partner agencies. - Host an annual Registered Provider Forum with a focus upon support for tenants at risk of homelessness. - Host an annual Private Landlord's Forum to increase the availability of private rented accommodation in the borough and to encourage good practice.
-We will address the gap between Local Housing Allowance (LHA) and private sector rents by building relationships with landlords to increase the supply of affordable rented accommodation in the borough - Work in partnership to ensure appropriate multi-agency joint working and referral arrangements are in place for Housing Options Service and to explore how preventative services can be developed and improved. - Promote more joined up working with, health, prison and probation services to prevent homelessness on discharge or release from an institution. - Work closely with SCC Public Health and the Health Service to improve the health and wellbeing of vulnerable homeless people, especially those with multiple & complex needs through the work of the Surrey Homeless Multi-Agency Group (MAG). - Further develop partnership working with the DWP and local Jobcentre plus to ensure the Housing Options Service has access to information and receive regular updates, including training on UC and other benefits. - Maximise funding opportunities through partnership working to identify and bid for new initiatives, building upon recent successes (e.g. MEAM, Housing First, RSI, Next Steps and RSAP). - Work with partners to identify how those with lived experience of homelessness can be included in the design and delivery of services. - Campaign and raise awareness of issues of homelessness that are linked to affordability and to LHA rates and the Benefit Cap. - Work with our Surrey partners in implementing the Domestic Abuse Act - Work with our Surrey partners and Children Services in reviewing and implementing the Joint Housing Protocol for 16 & 17 year olds & the Care Leavers Protocol - Work closely with our Surrey partners and Health Services to review and implement the Mental Health Protocol and the Hospital Discharge Protocol.
+- Increase partnership working and make "homelessness everybody's business", raise awareness of the impact homelessness can have on households and ensure that all agencies know how to appropriately refer households into the Housing Options Service. - Host an annual Homelessness forum with partner agencies. - Host an annual Registered Provider Forum with a focus upon support for tenants at risk of homelessness. - Host an annual Private Landlord's Forum to increase the availability of private rented accommodation in the borough and to encourage good practice. - Work in partnership to ensure appropriate multi-agency joint working and referral arrangements are in place for Housing Options Service and to explore how preventative services can be developed and improved. - Promote more joined up working with, health, prison and probation services to prevent homelessness on discharge or release from an institution. - Work closely with SCC Public Health and the Health Service to improve the health and wellbeing of vulnerable homeless people, especially those with multiple & complex needs through the work of the Surrey Homeless Multi-Agency Group (MAG). - Further develop partnership working with the DWP and local Jobcentre plus to ensure the Housing Options Service has access to information and receive regular updates, including training on UC and other benefits. - Maximise funding opportunities through partnership working to identify and bid for new initiatives, building upon recent successes (e.g. MEAM, Housing First, RSI, Next Steps and RSAP). - Work with partners to identify how those with lived experience of homelessness can be included in the design and delivery of services. - Campaign and raise awareness of issues of homelessness that are linked to affordability and to LHA rates and the Benefit Cap. - Work with our Surrey partners in implementing the Domestic Abuse Act - Work with our Surrey partners and Children Services in reviewing and implementing the Joint Housing Protocol for 16 -17 year olds & the Care Leavers Protocol - Work closely with our Surrey partners and Health Services to review and implement the Mental Health Protocol and the Hospital Discharge Protocol.